 Human Appeal’s work is inspired by the Muslim faith, so we understand the significance of charity in Islam and the importance of fulfilling the duty incumbent on all Muslims.

-The importance of donating during the blessed month of Ramadan shouldn’t be understated, but we must also remember the unique rewards of Sadaqah Jariyah.
+The importance of donating during the blessed month of Dhul Hijjah shouldn’t be understated, but we must also remember the unique rewards of Sadaqah Jariyah.

 Human Appeal’s Sadaqah Jariyah projects are designed to be long-lasting, ensuring that you – or your loved ones – can reap the benefits of the ongoing charity long after the donation has ended, and even after you are gone.